paul nash 1889-1946

 the ancient stone circle at Avebury, Wiltshire, and of other ancient

-sites in England including Wittemham Clumps.
+sites in England including Wittenham Clumps.

 Nash was an avant-gardist and polemical writer during the 1930s through the